uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Commission’s answer to Elder Courchene’s question is that by _truth_, we mean not only the truth revealed in government and church residential school documents, but also the truth of lived experiences as told to us by Survivors and others in their statements to this Commission.
 Together, these public testimonies constitute a new oral history record, one based on Indigenous legal traditions and the practice of witnessing.[^32]
-As people gathered at various TRC National Events and Community Hearings, they shared the experiences of truth telling and of offering expressions of reconciliation.
+As people gathered at various =|TRC=Truth and Reconciliation Commission of Canada= National Events and Community Hearings, they shared the experiences of truth telling and of offering expressions of reconciliation.

-Over the course of its work, the Commission inducted a growing circle of TRC Honorary Witnesses.
+Over the course of its work, the Commission inducted a growing circle of =|TRC=Truth and Reconciliation Commission of Canada= Honorary Witnesses.
 Their role has been to bear official witness to the testimonies of Survivors and their families, former school staff and their descendants, government and church officials, and any others whose lives have been affected by the residential schools.
-Beyond the work of the TRC, the Honorary Witnesses have pledged their commitment to the ongoing work of reconciliation between Aboriginal and non-Aboriginal peoples.
+Beyond the work of the =|TRC=Truth and Reconciliation Commission of Canada=, the Honorary Witnesses have pledged their commitment to the ongoing work of reconciliation between Aboriginal and non-Aboriginal peoples.
-We also encouraged everyone who attended TRC National Events or Community Hearings to see themselves as witnesses also, with an obligation to find ways of making reconciliation a concrete reality in their own lives, communities, schools, and workplaces.
+We also encouraged everyone who attended =|TRC=Truth and Reconciliation Commission of Canada= National Events or Community Hearings to see themselves as witnesses also, with an obligation to find ways of making reconciliation a concrete reality in their own lives, communities, schools, and workplaces.

 As Elder Jim Dumont explained at the Traditional Knowledge Keepers Forum in June 2014, “in Ojibwe thinking, to speak the truth is to actually speak from the heart.”[^33]
 At the Community Hearing in Key First Nation, Saskatchewan, in 2012, Survivor Wilfred Whitehawk told us he was glad that he disclosed his abuse.